-Future directions will include the separate estimation of movement quantity for different body parts of the image (including tracking of these areas) in order to cope with people moving in the background, the automatic extraction of values for the expressive parameters such the spatial extent (Eq.
-2), the validation of the manual annotation of activation at the level of emotional segments of the videos, the relations between the estimation of movement quantity and the gesture phases (preparation, stroke, retraction), the use of temporal filters for improving the automatic detection of movements, and finally the inclusion of torso annotation in the union of movement annotation only if it includes a skin area.
+Future directions include the separate estimation of movement quantity for different body parts of the image (including tracking of these areas) in order to cope with people moving in the background, the automatic extraction of values for the expressive parameters such as the spatial extent (2) [6], the validation of the manual annotation of activation at the level of emotional segments of the videos and normalization over these segments, the relations between the estimation of movement quantity and the gesture phases (preparation, stroke, retraction), the use of temporal filters for improving the automatic detection of movements, and finally the inclusion of torso annotation in the union of movement annotation only if it includes a skin area.

 The study described in this paper may have several applications.
-For example, designing affective Human Computer-Interfaces such as Embodied Conversational Agents which requires modelling the relations between spontaneous emotions and behaviours in several modalities (Martin, Abrilian, Devillers et al., 2005).
+For example, designing affective human-computer interfaces such as Embodied Conversational